 Cades Cove Scenic Loop

-Arriving at Cades Cove, the main attraction is a 11 mile scenic loop that is one-way and is a perfect way to experience this part of the Smokies.
+Arriving at Cades Cove, the main attraction is an 11-mile scenic loop that is one-way and is a perfect way to experience this part of the Smokies.
 Although being stuck in your car may seem like a disaster when you are considering exploring the countryside, this is actually a great way to get around as there are numerous landmarks and attractions along the way that allow you to get out and explore.

 This scenic loop is a hub for black bears and we knew that this was going to provide our best opportunity to see one in the flesh.
 After reading a friends experience a few months earlier, we were optimistic that we would be just as lucky to see one or more bears.
 Patience is a virtue right, or so they say…more about the bears later!